codio/site/source/docs/classes/classmanagement/rubric.html.md

 ### Applying a grading template to a unit
 To use a grading template you should select the classroom so you see the full unit listing.
 Press the button with the 3 dots to bring up the menu.
-Then select 'Set grading template' from the list and choose the grading template from the list.
+Then select **Set grading template** from the list and choose the grading template from the list.

 <img alt="rubric template apply" src="/img/docs/class_administration/grading/set-template.png" class="simple"/>